Associate Professor of Education

 K-12 Education Policy

-K-12 education policy; curriculum; standards-based reform; assessment policy; alignment; measuring classroom instruction; quantitative methods
+K-12 education policy; curriculum; standards-based reform; assessment policy; alignment; survey research; quantitative methods; COVID and education

-Dr. Morgan Polikoff is an Associate Professor of Education at Rossier.
-His areas of expertise include K-12 education policy; curriculum reform; standards implementation; assessment policy; and the measurement of alignment and instruction.
+Dr. Morgan Polikoff is an Associate Professor of Education at USC Rossier.
+His areas of expertise include K-12 education policy; curriculum reform; standards and assessment policy; survey research in education; and the measurement of alignment and instruction.

-Dr. Polikoff uses quantitative methods to study the design, implementation, and effects of curriculum, standards, assessment, and accountability policies.
+Dr. Polikoff uses quantitative and mixed methods to study the design, implementation, and effects of curriculum, standards, assessment, and accountability policies.
 In 2021 he published his first book, Beyond Standards: The Fragmentation of Education Governance and the Promise of Curriculum Reform.
 Recent work has investigated the adoption and use of curriculum materials to align with state standards and critiqued the design of school and teacher accountability systems.
 Ongoing work focuses on the influence of curriculum materials on the implementation of standards in the classroom and the impact of COVID-19 on families’ educational experiences.
-He has been Co-Editor of Educational Evaluation and Policy Analysis and Associate Editor of the American Educational Research Journal and is on the editorial boards for Educational Researcher and Educational Administration Quarterly.
-His research is currently supported by the Institute of Education Sciences and the Bill and Melinda Gates Foundation, among other sources.
+He has been Co-Editor of Educational Evaluation and Policy Analysis and Associate Editor of the American Educational Research Journal and is on the editorial boards for Educational Researcher and AERA Open.
+His research is currently supported by the Bill and Melinda Gates Foundation and National Science Foundation, among other sources.
 For his research achievements he received the AERA Early Career Award in 2017 and the AERA Outstanding Public Communication of Education Research Award in 2020.

 Polikoff received his doctorate from the University of Pennsylvania’s Graduate School of Education in 2010 with a focus on Education Policy and his Bachelors in Mathematics and Secondary Education from the University of Illinois at Urbana-Champaign in 2006.